damnsamn/Diversus-SCSS/README.md

     $ cd [repo]\styles
     $ sass --watch --style=compressed style.scss:style.css
  - `--watch` will automatically watch for changes to your sass files and automatically compile on every saved change.
  - `--style=compressed` will remove comments and whitespace from the compiled .css file.
-Remove this option for a more verbose compilation
+Remove this option for a more readable compilation
  - `[input path]:[output path]` can be more direct paths, in case your file structure varies from this repository's example structure
 	 - eg: `sass style.scss:..\css\style.css`